jwcorbett1/Keyword-Highlighter/README.md

 Additionally, it implements identifier shadowing/masking; local variables hide global variables and are correctly colored as local variables.

 The primary purpose of this project was to improve my understanding of regular expressions.
 Rather than implementing a tokenizer/parser system, this program applies regular expressions extensively to identify language elements within the user's text.
 It also works directly with raw HTML pulled directly from the main editable \<div\>, which provided some interesting challenges.
-Completing this project was a very informative experience.